 The Scout screw counter improves production yields, manufacturing costs, product quality, product reliability, reputation and profitability by ensuring that every assembly has been subjected to a quality control review process right on the assembly area.

-Controlling torque is quintessential for companies to ensure their product's quality, safety and reliability isn't compromised.
-The failure of a three-cent fastener that isn't properly tightened can lead to catastrophic or latent failures.
+Using a screw counter makes a safer world through accuracy and precision.
+Controlling torque is essential for companies to ensure their product’s quality, safety and reliability isn’t compromised.
+The failure of a three-cent fastener that isn’t properly tightened can lead to catastrophic or latent failures.
 Fasteners that are insufficiently fastened can vibrate loose and excessive torque can strip threaded fasteners.

 If you need any assistance with your fastening application, contact us as we are happy to help.